-A kid, often a Bratty Teenage Daughter, wants to go out with her friends, out on a date, or out to a party, but the way she's dressed does not please her guardians (usually an Overprotective Dad).
+A kid, often a Bratty Teenage Daughter, wants to go out with her friends, out on a date, or out to a party, but the way she's dressed does not please her guardians, usually a Boyfriend-Blocking Dad and/or an old-fashioned mom.
 This may be due to the outfit being overly sexy, or the parent may simply disapprove of the style.
-In The '90s and early 2000's, Bare Your Midriff was a common cause for this, the style being a visual shorthand for "rebellious teenage girl".
+In The '90s and early 2000s, bare midriffs was a common cause for this, the style being a visual shorthand for "rebellious teenage girl".
 This may also extend to makeup and hair.

-- Several Calvin and Hobbes strips involve Calvin's mom disagreeing with Calvin's style choices:
+- Calvin and Hobbes: Several strips involve Calvin's mom disagreeing with Calvin's style choices:

 - Another strip involves Calvin trying on Triangle Shades, only for his mom to refuse to buy them.